Hannah-Aji/Predictive-Modeling-to-Identify-High-Risk-Areas/README.md

 In the city of Chicago,

-* How does temperature affect the incident rate of violent crime (assault or battery)?
+* How does time of day (morning, afternoon, night) affect the incident rate of violent crime (assault or battery)?

-* Which month, location generally has the greatest number of crime reported?
+* From which locations were the greatest number of crime reported?

 * How do crime rates and types vary across different seasons and days of the week?

-* What categories of crime exhibited the greatest year-over-year increase between 2021 and 2022?
+* What categories of crime exhibited the greatest month-over-over increase between 2023 and Now?

-* How do crime patterns differ between residential blocks and commercial/industrial blocks within the same community area?
+* How do crime patterns differ between residential blocks and commercial/industrial blocks

 * Are certain types of crimes more likely to result in arrests than others?